vtashkov/rlm/README.md

-# rlm
-The Rust Machine Learning library
+# The Rust Machine Learning library